 - Please refer to this transcript document for information on obtaining an NACES member articulation.

 - UIS will also require an attested copy of a student’s final degree certificate.

 - Grade/Mark sheets, or attested copies reflecting dates of attendance (month +year), classes, grades, rank and graduation (Required for ALL high schools and post-secondary education)

 - Originals or certified copies must accompany an evaluation

 - Transcripts must be in English or Translated to English

 - Official English proficiency score – Applicants whose native language is not English must meet the UIS English Proficiency Admission Requirements:

 In some cases, the English requirement may be waived, please see our requirements.
 Applicants who do not meet these requirements may be eligible for Conditional Admission.
-Additionally, applicants who do not satisfy these requirements are encouraged to participate in UIS’ Intensive English Program.
 Note: All score reports or transcripts must be official.
 Some programs may have higher English Proficiency requirements.

 - Submit all applicable test scores*: